Hannah Cockroft eyes more wheelchair racing titles and world records in Tokyo

 “I’ve come to realise that a kit deal doesn’t make an athlete, we can still make people love our sport whatever we’re wearing.”

-No one does more to support our Olympic and Paralympic athletes than National Lottery players, who raise around £36 million each week for good causes including grassroots and elite sport.
-Discover the positive impact playing the National Lottery has at www.lotterygoodcauses.org.uk and get involved by using the hashtags: #TNLAthletes
+No one does more to support our Olympic and Paralympic athletes than National Lottery players, who raise around £36m each week for good causes including grassroots and elite sport.
+Discover the positive impact playing the National Lottery has at lotterygoodcauses.org.uk and get involved by using the hashtags: #TNLAthletes

 Join our new commenting forum